-Housing Authority of Springfield is a public housing agency in Springfield, Kentucky that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 17th, 2018, Housing Authority of Springfield has 2 waiting lists that are open now or opening soon.
+Housing Authority of Springfield is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 16th, 2022, Housing Authority of Springfield has 2 waiting lists that are open now or opening soon.

 Housing Authority of Springfield serves Springfield.

-As of 11/17/2018, it is not known if Housing Authority of Springfield is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/16/2022, it is not known if Housing Authority of Springfield is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Housing Authority of Springfield manages 58 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Springfield manages 51 active Housing Choice Vouchers.